-We account for the redemption of issuance costs on our preferred stock using the effective interest method, accreting such amounts to preferred stock from the date of issuance to the earliest date the holder can demand redemption.
+We accounted for the redemption of issuance costs on our formerly outstanding preferred stock using the effective interest method, accreting such amounts to preferred stock from the date of issuance to the earliest date the holder could demand redemption.
+Issuance costs were fully accreted through conversion upon IPO.